InTEGr8or/handterm-cdk/docs/troubleshooting/module_system_mismatch.md

    - Replace __dirname/require with ESM equivalents
    - Use dynamic imports when needed

+## Project Decisions

+1. **Import Extensions**
+   - Decision: Generally avoid .js extensions in import statements
+   - Error: "ERR_MODULE_NOT_FOUND: Cannot find module './file' imported from '...'"
+   - Rationale: While Node.js ESM technically requires extensions, our build tooling (esbuild) handles the resolution
+   - Implementation: Configure build tools to handle extension resolution rather than hardcoding in source
+   - Exception 1: Lambda function imports must use .js extensions due to AWS Lambda's ESM requirements
+   - Exception 2: Direct Node.js execution (like tests) may require .js extensions
+   - Note: We maintain .js extensions only in Lambda function imports and test files, all other imports should omit extensions

 ## Prevention

 1. **Project Setup**
-   - Choose module system upfront
+   - Choose module system upfront (We use ESM)
-   - Document decision in README
+   - Document decisions in this guide
-   - Use consistent file extensions
+   - Use consistent patterns across all code

 2. **Dependencies**
    - Check package compatibility